rangertaha/messaging-patterns/README.rst

 Consumers
 _________

-A consumer is the application that receives the messages.
-This consumer takes one argument which is assigned as the  **routing_key**.
+A consumer is the application that receives messages.
+This consumer accepts one argument, which is used as the **routing_key**.
 It then prints all messages with that **routing_key** to the terminal.

 .. code-block:: python